joe-p/uniffi-wasm-playground/README.md

 \* = Third-party bindings

-[wasm-pack](https://github.com/rustwasm/wasm-pack) could also be used in conjunction with UniFFI to target JS (node and web) as well.
+[wasm-pack](https://github.com/rustwasm/wasm-pack) is also be used in conjunction with UniFFI to target JS (node and web) as well.

 ## Key Files